sethforprivacy/sethforprivacy.com/content/episodes/special-jeremy-soller-system76.md

-+++
-title = "Coreboot, FOSS firmware, Pop_OS!, and System76 w/ Jeremy Soller" date = 2021-09-30T15:50:51-05:00
-author = "Seth For Privacy"
-authorTwitter = "sethforprivacy" #do not include @ cover = ""
+---
+author: Seth For Privacy
+authorTwitter: sethforprivacy
+date: "2021-09-30T15:50:51-05:00"
-tags = ["privacy", "podcast", "opt out", "special"] keywords = ["privacy", "podcast", "opt out", "special"] description = "Have you been thinking about switching to Linux for your daily driver, or wondering what Coreboot or open-source firmware are?
-This episode, we're sitting down with Jeremy Soller to chat about System76, the company that makes my laptop (among others) and are behind Pop_OS!, a user-friendly Linux distribution." summary = "Have you been thinking about switching to Linux for your daily driver, or wondering what Coreboot or open-source firmware are?
-This episode, we're sitting down with Jeremy Soller to chat about System76, the company that makes my laptop (among others) and are behind Pop_OS!, a user-friendly Linux distribution." showFullContent = false toc = false draft = false
+description: Have you been thinking about switching to Linux for your daily driver, or wondering what Coreboot or open-source firmware are?
+This episode, we're sitting down with Jeremy Soller to chat about System76, the company that makes my laptop (among others) and are behind Pop_OS!, a user-friendly Linux distribution.
-+++
+draft: false
+keywords:
+- privacy
+- podcast
+- opt out
+- special
+tags:
+- privacy
+- podcast
+- opt out
+- special
+title: Coreboot, FOSS firmware, Pop_OS!, and System76 w/ Jeremy Soller
+toc: false
+---

 # Episode